CudoVentures/cosmos-sdk/README.md

 ## Disambiguation

 This Cosmos SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our agreement, this disambiguation notice will stay here.

+## Changes in Cudos fork
+Here are the changes we've made in Cudos fork of the original cosmos-sdk repo.

+### Fixed --dry-run flag
+There was a bug with the --dry-run flag that wasn't fixed yet in the version from which we forked.
+It was fixed in later versions so we basically copied the change.
+There were also some changes in the tests to incorporate the new fix.

+To see changes, compare with branch: cudos-v0.45.3-base-for-compare